 Hand exercises can help strengthen the muscles that support the hand joints.
 This can help you perform hand movements with less discomfort.
 Movement can also help to keep ligaments and tendons flexible, which can help improve range of motion and hand function.
 Finally, exercise can increase the production of synovial fluid, which can also improve joint function.

-Make a Fist
+Exercise #1: Make a fist

 You can do this easy exercise anywhere and any time your hand feels stiff.
 Start by holding your left hand out with all of your fingers straight.
 Then, slowly bend your hand into a fist, placing your thumb on the outside of your hand.
 Be gentle, don’t squeeze your hand.